LexiFi/dead_code_analyzer/docs/fields_and_constructors/code_constructs/POLYMORPHIC_TYPE.md

 make: Leaving directory '/tmp/docs/fields_and_constructors/code_constructs/polymorphic_type'
 ```

-The compiler warns us that the unuexported field `right` is unused.
+The compiler warns us that the unexported field `right` is unused.
 The analyzer does not report anything.

-Once again, the fix is to either make the type abstract or removing it from
+Once again, the fix is to either make the type abstract or remove it from
 the `.ml`.
 We can do the latter and neither the compiler nor the analyzer will
 report any unused constructor or field.
 Our work here is done.

 > [!TIP]
 > If we activated the compiler warning 34 `unused-type-declaration`
 > (by passing the argument `-w +34`), and made `both` abstract in the `.ml`,
-> then the compiler would have reported.
+> then the compiler would have reported it unused.
 > ```
 > File "polymorphic_type_lib.ml", line 3, characters 0-18:
 > 3 | type ('a, 'b) both